Skotee/Journey-Diary/README.md

 <h2> Instruction on how to run the tests of your database </h2>

-type in command line this command: pytest in the folder where db_test.py is. db_test and app should be in the same folder.
+Type in command line this command: pytest in the folder where db_test.py is. db_test and app should be in the same folder.
 Test will run immediately.